 There are many mountain lakes in the nearby national forest.
 These include a unique group of lakes that overlook the property offering productive trout fishing.
 Access to them is by 4-wheel drive, horses, biking, or hiking.

-Development of the Elk Basin Ranch is partially limited by conservation easements, which encumber 66% of the deeded land.
+Development of the Elk Basin Ranch is partially limited by conservation easements, which encumber 66% of the deeded land on both of the Units: EBR Benton Creek and Kettle Hollow.
 These restrictions generally allow for most normal uses except for subdivision.
 The building of additional houses as well as commercial mining and guest ranching are all allowed.
 Copies of the private agreements are available at the offices of Hall and Hall.

 What the writer loves about this ranch is its peace, beauty, and recreational diversity as well as the comfortable “turn-key” improvements and simple, hands-off operation.
 Its easily accessible location affords a place to escape to nature.
 Its viewscapes of timbered hillsides, mountains, creeks, ponds, along with passing wildlife, are captivating and satisfying.
 It’s a place to come and play, or sit and enjoy.